Khadi Initiative: an evolving agenda

-Khadi Initiative: Genesis and Growth
+Khadi Initiative: the Genesis

 The event generated a sense of a movement – heightened by a collaborative creation of a ‘Khadi Patchwork of Dreams’ Attendees wrote their dreams for khadi upon khadi patchwork squares, before pinning them to create a large patchwork.
 This beautiful piece of khadi art symbolises the collective effort, energy and enthusiasm of speakers and attendees at the event.
-Their ‘Khadi Dreams’ marks the beginning of a movement and has contributed towards the idea of the festival.

 There was a sense of consensus around principles and future directions.